-PW [00:06:28] And another thing that we did, which I think with hindsight was probably the most boring radio ever, and I don't know if anybody listened, but we used to record the Vancouver and District Labour Council meetings, and at the time Sid Thompson was the President, larger than life.
-Of course he was from the Carpenters Union and he was a, he chaired those meetings like you wouldn't believe.
-If you, if a motion was up, you had to run, literally run to the mic to say, if you wanted to speak to it, because it would be passed before you could make it to the mic.
-And I remember, I remember Marion Pollack being at those meetings, too.
+PW [00:06:28] And another thing that we did, which I think with hindsight was probably the most boring radio ever, and I don't know if anybody listened, but we used to record the Vancouver and District Labour Council meetings, and at the time Syd Thompson was the President, larger than life.
+Of course he was from the Carpenters Union and he chaired those meetings like you wouldn't believe.
+If you, if a motion was up, you had to run, literally run to the mic to say if you wanted to speak to it, because it would be passed before you could make it to the mic.
+I remember Marion Pollack being at those meetings, too.
 So, at the time, I was totally hooked working at Co-op Radio, but there were no salaries.
 You didn't apply for jobs there.
 You had to actually rely on grants and basically cobble together an income.
-And, I had been quite, I was quite quiet until my time at Co-op Radio.
-And when some of the older people who were part of the first to establish the radio station decided that I should be the chair of the Workers Council.
-So that kind of cured me of any shyness.
-And that's when I started understanding that I, that I could use my voice and I had to, to chair those meetings.
+I had been quite, I was quite quiet until my time at Co-op Radio and when some of the older people who were part of the first to establish the radio station decided that I should be the Chair of the Workers' Council.
+So that kind of cured me of any shyness and that's when I started understanding that I could use my voice and I had to, to chair those meetings.